nxp-imx/imx-sm/sm/doc/rn_cl.md

 ----------

 Minor change to the mx95alt config to give the M33 access to the SEMA41 module.
 This is only to allow testing.

+Updated the mk95evk config to correctly define the start/stop script for mSel 1 and 2.

 SM-63: Fix polarity of WDOG ANY mask {#RN_DETAIL_SM_63}
 ----------